-Both of these holidays will connect students to some pretty ancient ideas that cut cross several cultures.
+Both of these holidays will connect students to some pretty ancient ideas that cut across several cultures.

 The pumpkin, Halloween’s signature decoration, is actually a relative newcomer to the holiday.
 Originally, there would have been carved turnips, potatoes, and even beets decorating windows and doorways!
 Here’s a pretty horrific-looking carved rutabaga from an Irish Museum.
 Maybe your students can judge the best fruit, vegetable, or tuber to carve on a holiday.
 Have a debate (and see how far out their ideas get)!

 Other Cultural Views